 - Engagement of an Aboriginal consultant to complete relevant establishment reports.

 - Successful grant from State Government for $1.5 million to build the Wunggurrwil Dhurrung Centre.

 - Wyndham City matching the State Government funding through a contribution of $1.5 million.

 - Establishment of the Governance and Operations Groups.

 - Successful grant from DHHS Neighbourhood House Coordination Program for ongoing funding.

 - Employment of two Aboriginal staff to facilitate programs in the Centre.

-Wyndham City and the newly named Koling wada-ngal Committee have been working closely with the Wadawurrung Traditional Owners to agree on naming across the Centre.
+Wyndham City and the newly named Koling wada-ngal Board have been working closely with the Wadawurrung Traditional Owners to agree on naming across the Centre.
 This important relationship will continue to be fostered and maintained across the life of the Centre.

-Vision for the Koling wada-ngal Space
+Vision for the Koling wada-ngal Aboriginal Corporation

 *When mentioning Hubs or Centres the word Aboriginal encompasses Aboriginal and Torres Strait Islander peoples.